gunjangmail/sde-result/README.md

-# SDE Online Assessment
+# SDE Online Application

-The purpose of this program is to run as .NET console application or in docker container
+The purpose of this program is to run as .NET console application or in a docker container.

-- This application is developed in .NET console application, so it's required .NET framework 4.8
+- This application is developed in .NET console application, so it's required .NET framework 4.8.
-- For docker it's derived from Microsoft base image as mcr.microsoft.com/dotnet/framework/runtime:4.8-windowsservercore-ltsc2019
+- For docker it's derived from Microsoft base image as mcr.microsoft.com/dotnet/framework/runtime:4.8-windowsservercore-ltsc2019.
-- Output as generated as result.json file.
+- Output generated as result.json file.

 Below are the sample input file: